Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 ## splice vs slice

 ## shallow vs deep copy
-Copy - To create a new reference of an array/object When copying an object or array in JavaScript, you’re either:
+Copy - To create a new reference of an array/object.
+When copying an object or array in JavaScript, you’re either:
-- Creating a new reference to the same data (**shallow copy**)
-- Or creating a fully independent clone (**deep copy**)

 **Shallow Copy**
 1. Copies only the **first level** of the object or array.